benscott/scratchpads-training/webforms/create.rst

    safe keys.
 Safe keys ensure that each options is saved individually.
    For example if you publish a webform and at a later stage decide to change the wording of one of the options, you would only change the readable option, not the save key.
-That way the system recognizes that this is still the same option and this will help you later when you evaluate the results.
+That way the system recognises that this is still the same option and this will help you later when you evaluate the results.
 The safe key is always on the left side and separated from the readable option by a pipe character.
 Save.